A geometric grid

-Planning new urban development tends to create homogeneous and generic landscapes and cities.
-The urban plan of the Grünewald district, part of the new European quarter of Luxembourg, which was first constructed in 1960s.
-Following a geometric grid, a chessboard of buildings blocks, private gardens and public squares.
-Located on the edge of the plateau, overlooking the last open spaces of the plateau and the wooden valley.
+Recent urban developments tend to create homogeneous and generic landscapes and cities.
+The urban plan of the Grünewald district, which is part of the new European district in Luxembourg, was developed based on a geometric grid.
+The mixture of building blocks, private gardens and squares have the structure of a chessboard.
+The district is on the edge of a plateau, where it borders the open landscape overlooking the valley.

 It was challenging to provide the neighbourhood with a strong identity and to create a sense of togetherness.
 We developed the ‘fragmented orchard’ principle that spreads across the entire network of squares and gardens.
 Three types of orchards can be distinguished: an ornamental orchard on the city’s northern edge, a productive orchard in the heart of the residential area, and a rustic orchard on the southern side of the city.
 The orchards refer to Grünewald’s agricultural past and form a transition between the business centre to the north of the district and the open landscape to the south.